-Both the agency and OMB can view and make changes to the summaries and the summaries will follow the PARTWeb status levels described in Table E-1, "PARTWeb Status Levels."
+Both the agency and OMB can view and make changes to the summaries - a change from last year's process - and the summaries will follow the PARTWeb status levels described in Table E-1, "PARTWeb Status Levels."
 By using a special data entry screen, agencies and OMB staff can draft, edit, and preview a program's PART summary in PARTWeb.

-- 1. Select the correct assessment file from your program list in PARTWeb.
-Use the "2007 FULL" assessment file for 2007 new or reassessed programs. - 2.
+- Select the correct assessment file from your program list in PARTWeb.
+Use the "2008 FULL" assessment file for 2008 new or reassessed programs and "2008 SPR" assessment file for 2002-2007 PARTs.
+The "2008 SPR" will be created from the data in the "2007 FALL" assessment. - 2.
 Click on the "PART Summary" link.
 It is on the left side of the screen in PARTWeb. - 3.
 Enter a "Program Summary."
 Provide a high-level description of the program in 2-3 complete sentences.
 Draw from the explanation provided for PART question 1.1.
 (325 character maximum) - Clearly state the purpose of the program in the first sentence, starting with "The purpose of the program is to," "This program aims to," or a similar structure. - Use the second and third sentences to describe program activities and instruments (i.e., grants, construction projects, direct financial assistance, regulation, etc.) in language that is commonly understood. - Please limit the use of acronyms, but if the program is more commonly known by its acronym by the general public for example, NASA, FBI, IRS introduce the acronym in parentheses after the full name in the first sentence. - If multiple programs were grouped together for the purposes of the PART assessment, focus on the overall goal or objective that the programs share rather than listing the program names separately.

-Note for 2007 Reassessments: If you wish to begin with text from the "Program Summary" and edit it, you will need to copy it from the "2006 FALL" file and paste it into the "2007 FULL" file in PARTWeb.
+Note for 2008 Reassessments: If you wish to retain the "Program Summary" from your old assessment summary, you will need to copy it from the "2007 FALL" file and paste it into the "2008 FULL" file in PARTWeb.

-Paste in the "Program URL."
+4. Paste in the "Program URL."
 If one exists, provide a link to the program's website.
 If the PARTed program does not have its own site, use the bureau or agency web address instead.
 (300 character maximum).
-You should also test the validity of the program URL to make sure it works.
+You can also test the validity of the program URL.